lucieperrotta/ICG/hw1-NguyenPhanhoangPerrotta/readme.txt

 We can use only one matrix for all transformation for one object.
 The difficulty was to compute transformations into the right order (since translation*rotation doesn't provide the same result as rotation*translation).

 -- The Sun --
-We only had to make it rotate on the z axis, by SUN_SPEED * time_secs * ACCELERATION.
+We only had to translate a bit to the right to make it more realistic and make it rotate with an angle of SUN_SPEED * time_secs * ACCELERATION around the z axis.

 -- The Earth --
 The Earth is first rotated on the z axis, by SUN_ROTATION * time_secs * ACCELERATION.
 This represents the rotation around the Sun.
 It is then translated at a distance DISTANCE_SUN with a translation matrix.
 Once done, we can make it rotate on itself, on the z axis, by EARTH_SPEED * time_secs * ACCELERATION.
+The ellipsoid rotation is created by using the formulam of an ellipse found on Internet.
 It is finally scaled to make it little than the sun.

 -- The Moon --
 The Moon is rotated by SUN_ROTATION*time_secs*ACCELERATION on the z axis, which represents the rotation around the sun.
+The ellipsoid form is the same as for the earth.
 It is then translated by a distance DISTANCE_SUN and is rotated on the z axis, by EARTH_ROTATION * time_secs * ACCELERATION, which represents the rotation around the Earth.
 It is then translated by a distance DISTANCE_EARTH and make it rotate on itself by MOON_SPEED * time_secs * ACCELERATION.
 It is finally scaled to make it smaller than both Sun and Earth.